apache/tvm/docs/deploy/tensorrt.rst

     lib.export_library('compiled.so')

-Load module and run inference.
+Load module and run inference on the target machine, which must be built with ``USE_TENSORRT_GRAPH_RUNTIME`` enabled.
 The first run will take longer because the TensorRT engine will have to be built.

 .. code:: python